top of page

 Assets

-LLC owned by the Trust
+LLC owned by a Cook Islands Trust

 It is a common structure to form or hold a company under the trust for several reasons.
 One of them is that this way the Settlor can benefit, manage, or use the assets held under the company.